jpush/aurora-imui/docs/iOS/usage_english.md

 ```

 ## Custom  Layout
-Construct message object need return `IMUIMessageCellLayoutProtocal`  object used to layout MessageCell.
- If you return nil,will use default layout `IMUIMessageCellLayout ` .
-If you want to adjust default layout, just change layout static value, like that
+Create `MessageModel` object need to specify layout infomation, if not, will use default layout `IMUIMessageCellLayout`.
+Base on default layout, here offers simple configuration to adjust elements in `MessageCell`:

 ```
 //  head image size